ManifoldScholar/manifold-docusaurus/docs/administering/installation.md

 ### Package Install

-The most recent version of Manifold is <Data command="highestStableVersionFor" argument="ubuntu18" />.
+The most recent version of Manifold is <Data command="highestStableVersionFor" argument="ubuntu22" />.

-As of Manifold v6, we will have discontinued support for Ubuntu 16, which is now end of life.
+Support for Ubuntu16 was discontinued with the release of Manifold v6.
+Support for Ubuntu18 was discontinued with the release of Manifold v8.

 #### 1. Download the Package